 The mining business is subject to mineral price cycles.
 The marketability of minerals and mineral concentrates is also affected by worldwide economic cycles.
-If the global economy stalls and commodity prices decline as a consequence, a continuing period of lower prices could significantly affect the economic potential of many of the
+If the global economy stalls and commodity prices decline as a consequence, a continuing period of lower prices could significantly affect the economic potential of the

-Corporation's current properties and result in the Corporation determining to cease work on, or drop its interest in, some or all of such properties.
+Corporation's Filo del Sol Project and any other properties that the Corporation may acquire or have an interest in and result in the Corporation determining to cease work on, or drop its interest in, some or all of such properties.